 This is a fun icebreaker game that helps create a fun, personal connection among guests.
 Before the party create 20 or so topics on index cards that start with the phrase “Ask Me About…”.
 Attach safety pins to each card and have them set out on a table for when guests arrive at the party.
 Each guest is asked to choose one when they arrive and wear it.
 They are also asked to ask the questions off at least two other guest’s cards.
 Some fun questions might be:

 Like the idea of this game but don't have the time to create your own name tags.
-Purchase our printable Ask Me About tags.
-They come ready to print PDF file with 40 different tag questions, plus 8 blank tags that you can type in your own starter questions.
+Purchase our printable Ask Me About name tags.
+They come ready to print PDF file with 48 different prompts.
+All of the prompts are editable so if you can think of better ones you just click on the text and replace with your own.
 Print on adhesive paper and they are ready for your guests to pick and stick.
-Price $3.99

 Using ticket slips are a great incentive idea for your home party games.
 You’ll need 2-5 grand prizes depending on how many people are expected at your party.
 You can also have smaller prizes such as coupons…etc. Have the prizes on display at the party.
 This is also another way to promote and talk about your products.